Insights

 • Engage with customers by responding to reviews and answering Q&As

-Key GMB Features
+Key GBP Features

-Google My Business has several features to be aware of, as they can make or break your business listing by attracting more (or less) engaged users, as well as providing context to Google about your business.
+Google Business Profiles has several features to be aware of, as they can make or break your business listing by attracting more (or less) engaged users, as well as providing context to Google about your business.

-• Photos: There are several different types of photos that you can add to your Google My Business listing, such as a Logo & Cover Photo.
+• Photos: There are several different types of photos that you can add to your Google Business Profile listing, such as a Logo & Cover Photo.
 While these tend to be the most visible, Google will also prominently display photos of products or the location in the local pack or the knowledge panel.

 • Categories: Categories are used to describe your business and connect you to customers searching for the services you offer.